Scottish Banknotes (Acceptability in United Kingdom) Bill

 Description

-This Act aims to ensure equal treatment for Scottish banknotes across the UK.
-Key provisions include:
+The Scottish Banknotes (Acceptability in United Kingdom) Bill aims to ensure equal treatment of Scottish banknotes throughout the UK.
+Key aspects include:

-• Section 2: OFT Enforcement: The OFT can investigate complaints of non-compliance.
-Persistent refusal to accept Scottish banknotes may result in notices requiring corrective action, potentially including public notices about the law.
+- Office of Fair Trading (OFT) Enforcement: The OFT has the power to investigate complaints of non-compliance.
+Persistent refusal to accept Scottish banknotes can result in a notice from the OFT requiring corrective action, potentially including public notices about the law.

-• Section 3: Forgery Defence: Businesses can refuse banknotes suspected of being forgeries, provided they have reasonable grounds for suspicion.
-The OFT will not penalize businesses acting in good faith to prevent fraud.
+- Forgery Defence: Businesses retain the right to refuse banknotes suspected of being forgeries, provided they have reasonable grounds for suspicion.
+The OFT will not take action against businesses acting to prevent fraud.

 Government Spending